fed135/ipc-light/README.md

 that leverages UNIX domain sockets to avoid latency, unreliability and overhead of going through the network card, like most socket types.

-Unfortunatly, it is only available on Mac and Linux.
+Unfortunatly, it is only available on Mac and Linux yet.
+Windows support is on the way.

 The goal behind this implementation design is to further mimick the node classic server setup pattern.
 It's designed to be simple.
 Very, very simple.